bogorodskiy/awa/README.md

 If you have any questions or comments, you can send it here on github or to email arestic@ya.ru.

 Test .apk file is located at apk directory of the project.
+Screenshots can be found at wiki page.